Set Current Location

 A timeless standout in New York's ever-changing nightlife scene, Maison Premiere enjoys a distinguished patronage for its New Orleans French Quarter-inspired elegance.
 Located in Williamsburg, this cocktail den and oyster house is one of the premiere places in New York for absinthe.
 Patrons can sit around the ornate marble counter with the centerpiece absinthe fountain or find a spot in the beautiful canopied garden area; the maitre d’ will happily help you get settled in.
 And if you're averse to trying the exquisite absinthe, then they also have a superior menu of selected beer, wine and classic cocktails that go very well with the oysters.

-Perfect for casual drinking, Brooklyn Ice House is one of the best hangout places in Red Hook.
+Perfect for casual drinking, Brooklyn Ice House is one of the best hangouts in Red Hook.
 Famous among locals, it serves decent brews, along with some delicious pulled pork.
-Most of the seating being outdoors, their patio has wooden tables, iron chairs and a small garden that makes for a perfect ambiance.
-Cheap food and cheaper booze is what you will find here.
-The Brooklyn Ice House is for those who love to drink, while listening to music and chatting with friends.
-Drop by, to blend with the cool crowd and take in the divey ambiance of this place.
+Their patio features wooden tables, iron chairs, and a small garden.
+Cheap food and cheaper drinks are what you will find here.
+The Brooklyn Ice House is for those who love to drink while listening to music and chatting with friends.
+Drop by to sip on some tasteful concoctions and unwind in the divey atmosphere of this place.

 A cozy neighborhood wine bar, Brook Vin serves classic wine that can be savored at leisure.
 One can sit comfortably in the garden and savor the beverages with friends, or have a quiet meal alone.
 It has a fine list of red and white wine including specimens like the peachy Shooting Star Aligoté and the Château de Caladroy “Les Schistes.”
 While one can buy by the glass or bottle, the concept of buying a half bottle is also entertained at this venue.
 Thus, one has more freedom to experiment and explore the various wines on display, without too much trouble of finishing it.
 The staff is knowledgeable and helpful, often suggesting suitable wines.
 Food is also served here.